charlottecrevier/how-to/docs/pystac-into-xarray.md

 ``` sh
 --8<-- "how-to-guides/odc-stac-requirements.txt"
 ```
-If you have problems with the installation, please refere to [odc-stac installation].
+If you have problems with the installation, please refer to [odc-stac installation].

 <!-- START: Read with odc-stac -->
 ::: how-to-guides.odc-stac-example